 4. Take Medications

-Depending on the side effects you’re experiencing, some spinal cord injury patients may need to take various medications for multiple complications.
+Depending on the side effects you’re experiencing, some spinal cord injury patients may take various medications for multiple complications.
 Not all medications react well when taken together, so make sure your physician is aware of all other medications you are taking to minimize the risk of adverse side effects.